ilkou/minilibx/README.md

 ## Notes for windows
 ```

-you can use ubuntu bash on windows 10 from windows store:
+* install ubuntu terminal (or other distribution linux ) on windows 10 from windows store

-do the previous steps + you have to install gcc and make
+* do the previous steps + you have to install gcc and make
 ```
 ### Graphical programs
 ```